Left Socialist-Revolutionaries: Repression and decline

 Some members of the central committee were tried and sentenced to imprisonment on November 27; some of them, like Spiridonova, received a pardon a few days later.
-The most radical current of the party, around Kamkov and Irina Kajovskaya, formed a clandestine terrorist group that carried out the murder of the German Commander in Ukraine, Hermann von Eichhorn and other minor actions, disrupted by the authorities.
+The most radical current of the party, around Kamkov and Irina Kakhovskaya, formed a clandestine terrorist group that carried out the murder of the German Commander in Ukraine, Hermann von Eichhorn and other minor actions, disrupted by the authorities.
 The current favorable to Spiridonova advocated a peasant uprising against the Bolsheviks, the abolition of the Sovnarkom and the transfer of government power to a democratically elected VTsIK, the end of the Cheka, the poor peasant committees and requisitions in the countryside.
 In early 1919, some of the leaders were arrested again; in 1920 part of the party was able to re-establish itself until May 1921.
 Periods of relative tolerance alternated with more habitual periods of persecution by the Cheka and clandestine activity.
 Their relative influence among the workers and peasants in Ukraine in 1919 did not endanger the government, so they were allowed to continue their activity.
 In October 1919 and again in May 1920 (after another brief legalization), the Left SRs ended their confrontations with the Government in order to focus on opposing the counterrevolutionary threat of the White Armies.
 With the subsequent red victory, the socialist revolutionaries resumed their opposition activities in the late 1920s.
-The remains of the party were removed by the arrests carried out during the Kronstadt Rebellion, that the party had supported.
+The remains of the party were removed by the arrests carried out during the Kronstadt rebellion, that the party had supported.
 A number of Left Socialist Revolutionaries, such as Alexander Antonov, played a significant political and military role during the Russian Civil War, joining the green rebels and fighting both the Bolsheviks and the White Guards.
 They survived residually until 1923–1924.
 The Left Socialist Revolutionaries divided into a number of factions.
-The Left SR "activists", led by Donat Cherepanov, Maria Spiridonova & Boris Kamkov, took part in armed demonstrations against the leadership of the Soviet Union.
-The "legalist" movement, led by Isaac Steinberg, advocated public criticism of the Bolsheviks and the struggle against them only by peaceful means.
+The Left SR "activists", led by Donat Cherepanov, Spiridonova and Kamkov, took part in armed demonstrations against the leadership of the Soviet Union.
+The "legalist" movement, led by Steinberg, advocated public criticism of the Bolsheviks and the struggle against them only by peaceful means.
 In the years 1922–1923, the legalist movement united with the Socialist-Revolutionary-Maximalist groups and the Socialist-Revolutionary "People's" group in the Association of Left Narodism.
 The leaders who survived this stage, either in prison or in internal exile, fell victims to the Great Purge in the late 1930s (Algasov, Kamkov and Karelin were shot in 1938, while Spiridonova was executed in 1941).